EU privacy reform: who pays when the rules are broken?

 Additionally, many cloud providers are large companies such as SAP, Cisco and Amazon.
 The Commission feared cloud companies would be able to impose unfair terms on small businesses who would then bear the brunt of the responsibility if something went wrong.

-“If an SME finds it hard to find a processor that doesn’t want to comply with European contract terms, there is plenty of choice,” said Rene Summer, spokesman for the Coalition of European Organisations on Data Protection, which includes SAP, Nokia Oyj and Ericsson.
-(Reporting by Julia Fioretti.
-Editing by Andre Grenon)
+“If an SME finds it hard to find a processor that doesn’t want to comply with European contract terms, there is plenty of choice,” said Rene Summer, spokesman for the Coalition of European Organizations on Data Protection, which includes SAP, Nokia Oyj and Ericsson.